elnurra/TASK-5-MVC-ThenInclude/ReadMe.md

-HOMEWORK: Repeating ViewComponents,using method Then Include
+HOMEWORK: Repeating Partial,create search input and load more button.